 The Global & Public Health Sciences major is intended for students who are interested in the health problems of communities and the actions that will protect or improve the lives of large numbers of individuals within communities.
 Communities might be as small as a village, or as large as a country or even a continent, and successful actions can affect dozens or millions of persons.
 The work of public health professionals is distinct from the work of clinical professionals, who typically treat individuals after they have become sick or injured.
 Public health actions often involve educational and/or governmental approaches that influence many persons simultaneously, for example, in order to address issues such as obesity and diabetes, food security, HIV/AIDS and other infectious diseases, quality of food, water and air, and access to health care.
 The major is especially appropriate for students who wish to pursue advanced study that would lead to leadership positions in governmental or non-governmental organizations that deal directly with current and emerging health concerns in the U.S. or internationally.

-All students in this major complete College of Human Ecology requirements in the natural and social sciences, humanities, and math.
-The major requires additional courses in introductory biology, general chemistry, organic chemistry, biochemistry, and physiology.
+The major requires courses in introductory biology, general chemistry, organic chemistry, biochemistry, and physiology.
 These courses collectively provide a foundation with which to understand the biomedical basis of public health issues.

-All majors must take "Fundamentals of Public Health" and "Introduction to Global Health" in their first year .
+All majors must take "Introduction to Public Health" and "Introduction to Global Health" in their first year .
 These courses introduce students to the principles of public health practice and research, domestically and internationally.
 Using case studies, students will learn about the achievements, challenges, and controversies in the field of public health, and the range of career opportunities.

 Epidemiology is often referred to as the cornerstone of public health, and, together with biostatistics, these disciplines are the foundation for public health research and practice.
 Epidemiology is the study of the distribution and determinants of health and well-being in human populations.
 Biostatistics is the application of statistics to biology, in this case to biomedical problems, and includes the analysis, interpretation and inferences in health-related studies.
 One course in each of these two subjects is required, and should be completed within the first five semesters .